 An email isn’t the place to lay out an agreement.
 The information can be too easily lost and is too hard to recover.
 One of the most overlooked rules of productivity is that your own productivity is affected by your customers’ efficiency.
 If they’re disorganized, you will suffer from their delays.
 The more you can help them to stay clear and productive, the more productive your business will be too.

-Productivity is an ongoing process.
+Productivity is an ongoing process in 2023 and beyond.
 It affects every part of a business from time management to planning and from research to writing.
 But it’s achievable.
 Businesses owners improve their productivity by focusing on different aspects of their business and putting in place habits that improve their workflow.

 Those habits, such as properly labeling files and folders or creating agendas for every meeting, might feel time-consuming.
 But the minutes they add now can save hours later.
 And that’s the sign of a good productivity habit.